Multiplicative Pacing Equilibria in Auction Markets

 \citet{balseiro2015repeated} investigate budget-management in auctions through a \emph{fluid mean-field} approximation, which leads to elegant existence results and closed-form descriptions of equilibria in certain settings.
-Again, this differs from our setting in that they effectively assume away ties by making distributional assumptions on the payments faced by the bidders.
-That paper and \citet{balseiro2017budget} also assume that for a given impression, the valuation of each bidder is independent from that of other bidders.
+Again, this differs from our setting in that they effectively assume away ties by making distributional assumptions on the payments faced by the buyers.
+That paper and \citet{balseiro2021budget} also assume that for a given impression, the valuation of each buyer is independent from that of other buyers.
 We require no such assumption.

-Rather than trying to adapt variants of second-price auctions through budget smoothing, one can design entirely new mechanisms that handle budgets directly~\citep{ashlagi2010position,bhattacharya2010incentive,dobzinski2012multi,goel2015polyhedral,goel2015clinching}.
-However, for practical purposes we here focus on methods that implement second-price auctions, as these tend to be preferred in real-world auction markets.
+Rather than trying to adapt variants of second price auctions through budget smoothing, one can design entirely new mechanisms that handle budgets directly~\citep{ashlagi2010position,bhattacharya2010incentive,dobzinski2012multi,goel2015polyhedral,goel2015clinching}.
+However, for practical purposes we focus on methods that implement second price auctions, as these tend to be preferred in real-world auction markets.

-\todo{Finally, the relationship between auctions and competitive equilibria has been explored in some other contexts. \citet{klemperer2010product} uses competitive equilibrium as the allocation mechanism in \emph{product-mix auctions}.
-Conversely, auction-based algorithms have been used for arriving at competitive equilibrium in certain contexts~\citep{garg2006auction,garg2004auction,kapoor2007auction,nesterov2018computation}.
-In a follow-up to the present work, \citet{conitzer2018pacing} show that \emph{first-price pacing equilibria} can also be interpreted as competitive equilibria, and in particular they correspond to solutions to the Eisenberg-Gale convex program in the quasi-linear case~\citep{eisenberg1959consensus,cole2017convex}.}
+Finally, the relationship between auctions and competitive equilibria has been explored in some other contexts. \citet{klemperer2010product} uses competitive equilibrium as the allocation mechanism in \emph{product-mix auctions}.
+Conversely, auction-based algorithms have been used for arriving at competitive equilibrium in certain contexts~\citep{garg2004auction,garg2006auction,kapoor2007auction,nesterov2018computation}.
+In a follow-up to the present work, \citet{conitzer2018pacing} show that \emph{first price pacing equilibria} can also be interpreted as competitive equilibria, and in particular they correspond to solutions to the Eisenberg-Gale convex program in the quasi-linear case~\citep{eisenberg1959consensus,cole2017convex}.